francismunch/vmbuilder/README.md

    - Option to turn it into a template
    - Added Ubuntu Groovy 20.10 Cloud Image as an option

+ Added 12/04/2020
+   - Option to just hit enter on VMID number and accept default

  Future things for the script

     - Add an option to use IPV6 or IPV4